marcelosousa/git-scenarios/README.md

 # git-scenarios

-This is a master change
+This is a long lived branch 1